Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param pubkey The address of the signing ECDSA key of the operator and not the operator address itself.
  * This is read from the KeyRegistrar contract.
  * @param weights The weights of the operator for a single operatorSet
- * @dev The `weights` array can be defined as a list of arbitrary groupings.
+ * @dev The `weights` array can be defined as a list of stake types.
 For example,
  * it can be [slashable_stake, delegated_stake, strategy_i_stake, ...]
  * @dev The `weights` array should be the same length for each operator in the operatorSet.
  */